Sujeet2898/Important-Data-Structures-Algorithms/README.md

 19. Solving Cryptarithmetic Puzzles | Backtracking-8
 20. Find paths from corner cell to middle cell in maze
 21. Arithmetic Expressions
+22. Find if there is a path of more than k length from a source
+23. Match a pattern and String without using regular expressions

 -----------------------------------------
 15. Bit Manipulation